General enquiries: 0800 326 5559

 It’s all fair and square having the mind and body worked on by doctors, but what about your inner space?
 The part of you where you sit every day and hear your thoughts when nobody else is around to support you?

 It’s important you discover activities that you can physically do for periods that encourage healthy and peaceful moments.
-Yoga, mindfulness, equine therapy, and music and art therapies, are brilliant spaces in which you can self-reflect and relax.
+Acupuncture, mindfulness, equine therapy, music therapy, drama therapy and art therapy are all brilliant spaces in which you can self-reflect and relax, allowing you to take a holistic approach to recovery that considers every aspect of your personal needs.

 4. Group sessions